LaReiter/APC-identification-problem/README.md

-# Age - Period - Cohort: the identification problem
+# The identification problem in Age-Period-Cohort analysis

 In longitudinal studies we typically encounter three temporal variables: **Age** - subjects change over their life course. **Period** - everyone changes at a given moment in calendar time. **Cohort** - subjects born in different years differ from one another.
 These are related by the identity